section-engineering-education/engineering-education/articles/firebase-email-and-password-authentication-in-android-using-kotlin/index.md

 At this stage, we're going to create the user interface (UI) and the backend for our app.
 This is where `XML` and `Kotlin` come in we don't need to code the server-side backend as firebase APIs will do that for us.
 Isn't that awesome?

 First of all, we need to keep our app organized.
 This is referred to as application architecture.
-Expand the `java` directory `>` right click on the package that contains your package name `>` add 3 new `packages` namely `extensions`, `utils` and `views`. you'll learn more about them as we proceed.
+Expand the `java` directory `>` right click on the package name directory `>` add 3 new `packages` namely `extensions`, `utils` and `views`. you'll learn more about them as we proceed.

 It should appear like this